 Expect Nifty to open on flat to positive note: Stewart & Mackertich

 Taking global market cues Nifty is expected to open flat to positive.
-Immediate resistance is placed around 9380.
-9420 is the next resistance.
+Immediate resistance is placed around 9380; 9420 is the next resistance.
 Nifty is likely to hold intraday positive momentum as long as it trades above 9300.
 Downside support is placed around 9260.
-Further, due to April series F&O expiry we expect Nifty to remain volatile in today’s session.

-Previous day, Nifty hit all-time high of 9367 and ended up by 0.49 percent at 9351.85.
-Early morning positive momentum failed to progress beyond our second resistance of 9380 followed by sharp intraday retracement towards day’s low 9302.
-However, it recovered from day’s low and ended the session with a hammer kind of candle.
-Ending the session above our resistance of 9340 means upswing may continue for coming sessions as well.
-Upside resistances are placed around 9380 and 9420.
+Previous day, Nifty ended 0.10 percent down at 9342.15.
+It failed to progress beyond the day before yesterday’s high of 9367.
+Whole day choppy movement due to April F&O series expiry jittery led to a bearish candle.
+Failing to progress beyond our resistance of 9380 may be an early indication of short-term retracement against the broader uptrend.
+Next resistance is placed around 9420.
+However, ‘higher high-higher low’ pattern is still well intact, which means intraday retracements might get arrested around crucial support levels.
+Downside crucial support levels are placed around 9300 and 9260.

-On the Nifty hourly chart, RSI has reached its overbought zone.
-And that caused mid-session sharp retracement towards 9302.
+On the Nifty hourly chart, RSI has turned down from its overbought zone.
 Hence, investors are advised to be extremely cautious on rise and extremely selective about stock picking.
 Down side crucial supports are placed around 9300 and 9260.

 Nifty crucial supports & resistances for the day —